 CDC loosens mask guidance for summer campers

-NEW YORK — Kids at summer camps can skip wearing masks outdoors, with some exceptions.
+NEW YORK (AP) — Kids at summer camps can skip wearing masks outdoors, with some exceptions.

 The Centers for Disease Control and Prevention posted the guidance Friday.
 Children who aren’t fully vaccinated should still wear masks outside when they’re in crowds or in sustained close contact with others – and when they are inside.